Uragoo/AI_CHESS_GAME/README.md

 * Entry point is main.py
 * Press 'r' to reset the game
-* Press the right arrow to undo moves
+* Press the left arrow to undo moves
 * By default, the game is in Player vs AI mode, we didn't have the time to create a menu so if you want to change this mode, you can just modify the boolean variable in main.py on line 22 and 23
 * If you play in AI vs AI mode, please press the right arrow for each turn